-What Are the Causes and Consequences of Biodiversity Loss?
+What Are the Consequences of Biodiversity Loss?

 #1 Urban sprawl